James-Akerman/covid19-melbourne-pedestrian-activity-analysis/README.md

 ### Step 3: Go inside the *Hypothesis 2 and 5* folder

-**Hypothesis Two:** Pedestrian activity had increased after the first lockdown, but not to pre-pandemic levels (average of August 2019 to February 2020).

-**Hypothesis Five:** Pedestrian activity increases as the number of Victorian full-time workers increases.

 #### If **API key is available**,
 add a keys.py file with api_keys variable and run the following file:
 **DataGatheringViaAPI.ipynb**